Context Aware Grounded Teacher for Source Free Object Detection: Introduction

-To address these challenges, in this paper, we introduce our Grounded Teacher (\gt), specifically designed to tackle context imbalance and mode collapse in the \sfod setting.
-Our approach introduces a Relation-Contextual Module (\rcm) that explicitly models class biases and inter-class dynamics within the training data.
-Leveraging these insights, we implement a semantic augmentation strategy that enhances minority class representation by strategically blending them with visually similar majority class instances, drawn from our Cropbank repository\cite{Zhang_Pan_Wang_2022}.
+The Relation-Contextual Module (\rcm) explicitly models class biases and inter-class dynamics within the training data.
+Leveraging prior insights, we implement a semantic augmentation strategy that enhances minority class representation by strategically blending them with visually similar majority class instances, drawn from our Cropbank repository\cite{Zhang_Pan_Wang_2022}.
 This augmentation operates bidirectionally across domains, simultaneously addressing both class imbalance and domain shift.
-To further mitigate inter-class bias, we propose a Semantic-Aware Loss that dynamically prioritizes minority classes during training, particularly focusing on challenging cases where they are most vulnerable to misclassification as majority classes.
-Together, these components form a comprehensive framework that holistically addresses representation learning challenges in cross-domain scenarios.
+To further mitigate inter-class bias, we propose a Semantic-Aware Loss that dynamically prioritizes minority classes during training, with a particular focus on challenging cases where they are most vulnerable to misclassification compared to majority classes.
+Together, these components form a comprehensive framework that holistically addresses the challenges of representation learning in cross-domain scenarios.

 Another key insight of this paper is that one can use learnt representations from Vision Foundational Models to guide a student model in \sfod settings.
-Due to the excellent zero shot capabilities of the Vision Foundation Models (\vfms), they can effectively guide student models to learn the right representation, and distances between the samples, even when the target domain has a large shift from the source domain.
+Due to the excellent zero-shot capabilities of the Large Vision Foundation Models (\lvfms), they can effectively guide student models to learn the right representation and distances between the samples, even when the target domain has a large shift from the source domain.
 This helps the model overcome mode collapse caused by biased pseudo-labels during unsupervised training.